[Updated 2020] SOLIDWORKS File Types: Everything You Need to Know

 - Table Shows the Compatibility of Different Software Files with each other

 SOLIDWORKS has a bunch of different file formats.
-Each year with the release of a new version of any CAD software will add new file formats.
-Here we will be discussing the file formats in the most advanced version of SOLIDWORKS i.e. SOLIDWORKS 2019.
-Some file formats are for general use while others are used for some specific tasks.
-Here we will discuss some of these file formats.
+Each year with the release of a new version of their CAD software SOLIDWORKS will add new file formats.
+We will discuss the file formats in the most advanced version of SOLIDWORKS i.e. SOLIDWORKS 2019.

 Saving a File in a Default File Format